Missing and Murdered Indigenous Women: Highway of Tears

 The term "Highway of Tears" refers to the 700 km stretch of Highway 16 from Prince George to Prince Rupert, British Columbia, which has been the site of the murder and disappearance of a number of mainly Indigenous women since 1969.

 In response to the Highway of Tears crisis, the RCMP in BC launched Project E-Pana in 2005.
 It initiated an investigation of nine murdered women, launching a task force in 2006.
 In 2007, it added an additional nine cases, which include cases of both murdered and missing women along Highways 16, 97, and 5.
 The task force consists of more than 50 investigators, and cases include those from the years 1969 to 2006.

 Government organizations and Indigenous organizations have different estimates of the number of victims along the highway, with police identifying 18 murders and disappearances, 13 of them teenagers, and other organizations placing the number as closer to 40.
 A reason for this numerical discrepancy is that for a disappearance or murder to be included in the RCMP's E-Pana project statistics, the RCMP requires for the crime to have happened within a mile of Highway 16, 97, or 5; their count rejects all cases that take place elsewhere along the route.

 Many people hitchhike along this stretch of highway because they do not own cars and there is a lack of public transit.
 The Highway of Tears murders have led to initiatives by the BC government to dissuade women from hitchhiking, such as billboards along the highway warning women of the potential risks.
 Numerous documentaries have focused on the victims associated with this highway.
 The Canadian media often refer to the highway in coverage of missing and murdered Indigenous women, girls, and two-spirit people in Canada.

-Canadian National Inquiry into MMIWG
+Canadian National Inquiry into MMIW

-From 2016 to 2019, the Canadian government conducted the National Inquiry into Missing and Murdered Indigenous Women.
+From 2016 to 2019, the Canadian government and the ten provincial and three territorial governments conducted the National Inquiry into Missing and Murdered Indigenous Women.
 The inquiry included reviews of law enforcement documents as well as community hearings and testimonies.

 The final report of the inquiry concluded that the high level of violence directed at FNIM women and girls is "caused by state actions and inactions rooted in colonialism and colonial ideologies."
 It also concluded that the crisis constituted an ongoing "race, identity and gender-based genocide."